Millicent, South Australia

 The town is home to the Millicent National Trust Museum, Millicent Library & Gallery, Millicent Civic & Arts Centre, the South East Family History Group, and more attractions where locals commonly go to.
 Millicent is also nearby to the Tantanoola Caves Conservation Park and the Canunda National Park.

 Close by is Lake Bonney SE which is home to South Australia's largest wind turbine farm.
-Millicent is also home to a man-made lake, Lake McIntyre, home to many bird and wildlife species.
+Millicent is also home to a constructed lake, Lake McIntyre, home to many bird and wildlife species.
 Lake McIntyre takes approximately 20 minutes to walk around, and the lake also hosts over 50 species of water birds and waders.

 History

 Millicent was proclaimed in 1870 after a township developed on the limestone ridge in the centre of the newly drained Millicent flats.
 It is named after Millicent Glen (née Short), wife of one of the early pioneers and daughter of the first Anglican Bishop of Adelaide, Augustus Short.

 Millicent is also home to a Kimberly Clark Australia paper mill which is located 10 km away from the town; it is the largest employer in the area with approximately 400 employees.
 The factory produces Kleenex, Cottonelle and Viva product lines for the Australian and some regional overseas markets.

 Millicent is also well known for its primary production, which include many varied crops.
 Pine and blue gum plantation cover large areas.
 It is also home to the only seaweed harvesting and processing plant in South Australia.